A Good Umbrella Supplier

 As it is, the Internet has made it easier to connect with business-to-business (B2B) suppliers regardless of the distance.
 One of our customers, an American, started selling his umbrella brand on Amazon in 2016.
 And he now rakes in $1.5 million per year in sales.
 Not bad, eh?

 Well, we’re not saying that you’ll be like him as he is clearly one in a million, but you surely get the point that selling stuff online exposes you to a wider market and thus, more sales, no?

-Moving on, the Internet, for all its worth, is also a like a large ocean where both the good and bad fish swim together.
-This makes it difficult for the ordinary person to distinguish legit businesses from scams.
+Moving on, the Internet, for all its worth, is also like a large ocean where both the good and bad fish swim together.
+This makes it difficult for ordinary people to distinguish legit businesses from scams.
 As an industry insider, I will take you through the steps to finding a legit umbrella supplier.

 But first things first.

 What Are The Characteristics of a Good Umbrella Supplier?

 Before we look at how to identify a suitable supplier, how about we mention something about what a good supplier looks like?

 Ideally, you should look for a supplier who:

 1. Has the ability to consistently provide high-quality umbrellas to meet the requirements of your clients.
 2. Offers competitive cost advantage.
 3. Guarantees a stable umbrella supply chain channel, as well as some flexibility in order deliveries.
 4. Is led by a strong and visionary team leader who possesses good communication skills.
 5. Has a credible management structure, and employs superb manufacturing technology (machinery and equipment).